zooba/pymanager/doc/using.rst

 Passing ``--update`` will replace existing installs if the new version is newer.
 Otherwise, they will be left.
-If no tags are provided with ``--update``, all installs managed by PyManager will be updated if newer versions are available.
+If no tags are provided with ``--update``, all installs managed by the Python install manager will be updated if newer versions are available.

 Passing ``--dry-run`` will generate output and logs, but will not modify any installs.